clarkgrg/my-portfolio/README.md

 # Greg Clark's Portfolio

-This is my professional portfolio is uses AWS and ReactJS
+This is my professional portfolio it uses AWS and ReactJS